 How To Read Your Child’s Progress & Report Card

-Our K–3 report cards are standards-based.
+• Our kindergarten through 3rd-grade report cards are standards-based.
 This means they show how well students are learning the skills and knowledge set by Georgia’s academic standards.
 Instead of letter grades (A, B, C, D, F), students receive number scores that show their progress toward meeting the standard, not pass or failure.

 2 – Developing Learner- Student is progressing, and more time and practice will help them meet the standard.